redhat-cip/edeploy/README.rst

 target the appropriate server.
 An ``install`` directory shall be available from the root directory to get ``.edeploy`` files.

-eDeploy dowloads the image files by using the following URL:
+eDeploy downloads the image files by using the following URL:
   ``http://${HSERV}:${HSERV_PORT}//install/${ROLE}-${VERS}.edeploy``

 Rsync server